JCU_logo

 Classes are taught by professors of art history from JCU’s Department of Art History and Studio Art.
 Faculty members come from diverse backgrounds and hold PhDs and other advanced degrees in art history and archaeology from leading institutions.

-DEGREE PROGRAM TAKES JUST 15 MONTHS
+COMPLETE YOUR DEGREE IN JUST 15 MONTHS

 SCHOLARSHIPS AND FINANCIAL AID